 A SWAT officer’s guide to tactical leadership

-Tactical leadership is an art that requires personal attributes to inspire and motivate others toward a common mission.
 Leadership is the ability to inspire people to do what needs to be done, even if they don’t necessarily want to do it.
+Tactical leadership requires personal attributes to inspire and motivate others toward a common mission.

 A great leader will solicit input from his officers.
 It doesn’t matter if it’s at a critical incident or a training event.
 When you do solicit input you will discover different concepts an ideas you were sure to miss.
 This also develops trust and a bond that only SWAT officers experience.